Sniper0141/M122-Projektarbeit/README.md

 ## About this project

 This project works as follows:
-- A shell script starts multiple subshells to listen to all folders registered in the `config` file.
+- A shell script starts multiple subshells to listen to all files inside the folders registered in the `config` file.
 - These subshells copy the folder's contents into the respective backup folders *live*.

 ## How to set up your project